How to Manage Your 401(k): Tips for All Investors

 While everyone’s situation is different and economic conditions can be unique, one rule of thumb is that as you get closer to retirement, it makes sense to shift the composition of your investments away from higher risk but potentially higher growth assets like stocks, and towards lower risk, lower return assets like bonds.

-There are types of funds and investments that manage this change over time, like target date funds, that make this strategizing easier.
+There are types of funds and investments that manage this change over time, like target date funds.
 Some investors choose to make these changes themselves as part of a quarterly or annual rebalancing.

-While you may want your 401(k) investments to change over time, at any given time, you should have a certain goal of how your investments should be allocated: a certain portion in bonds, stocks, international stocks, American stocks, large companies, small companies, and so on.
+While you may want your 401(k) investments to change depending on what life stage you’re in, at any given time, you should also have a certain goal of how your investments should be allocated: for instance, a certain portion in bonds, stocks, international stocks, American stocks, large companies, small companies, and so on.

-But these targets and goals for allocation can change over time even if your allocations and investment choices don’t change.
-That’s because certain investments may grow faster than others and thus, by no explicit choice of your own, they take up a bigger portion of your portfolio over time.
+These targets and goals for allocation can change, however, even if your allocations and investment choices don’t change.
+That’s because certain investments may grow faster than others and thus, they end up taking up a bigger portion of your portfolio over time.

 Rebalancing is a process where, every year or every few months, you buy and sell shares in the investments you have in order to keep your asset allocation where it was at the beginning of the year.